NLnetLabs/rpki-doc/source/krill/getting-started.rst

   'missing field `stats` at line 296 column 1'.
 Will fall back to events.

 You can safely ignore this message.
-Krill is telling you that the definition of a struct has changed and therefore it cannot use the snapshot.json file that it normally uses for efficiency.
-Instead it needs to build up the current state by explicitly re-applying all the events that happened to your CA and/or embedded publication server.
+Krill is telling you that the definition of a struct has changed and therefore it cannot use the :file:`snapshot.json` file that it normally uses for efficiency.
+Instead, it needs to build up the current state by explicitly re-applying all the events that happened to your CA and/or embedded publication server.